cryptodev1990/mercator/dev-notes/duber.md

 ### Plans

-- [ ] Add a button for changing edit modes
+- [X] Add a button for changing edit modes
+- [ ] Draw shapes by routing API

 ### Progress